 What also makes sense, is to create potential multiple income streams.
 It also makes sense to explore the multi-potential you have within you.
 You are so much more than one thing, you are a changing being, e frequency of energy with unlimited potential.
 It makes sense to explore different sides of yourself and do different things with your life.

 As you know, the days are over when you get educated for one job, which you then have the rest of your life (although a lot of education systems has yet to catch up to that fact - but that's another blog post)

 Multi-passions leads to multi-skills, and some of those skills are flexibility, adaptability and social skills.

 These particular skills are essential in this social, post-economic-crisis world we live in now.

 These very skills also make you more emotional intelligent.

-Being emotional intelligent is where it's at, not academically intelligent and companies like Google have realized this (great article)
+Being emotional intelligent is important today, not academically intelligent and companies like Google have realized this (great article).

 Is there a downside to having portfolio careers?

 I don't really see any.
 Yes, it helps being a bit organized but it's not a big deal.
 You live every day how you want, doing mostly stuff you want.
 How can that be a bad thing?

 Having multiple income streams is a smart move in any economy but what is most important is using the different sides of yourself.
 You might not always have several jobs at the same time but on and off thoughout your working life.
 It’s not important how many jobs you have but that you do work you enjoy and that you feel fulfilled by.
 I have tried many jobs since I started my working life and although it’s not been always been easy or fun, every job is a step closer to clarity and purpose.
 It’s part of my life’s process.
 I encourage you to create a portfolio career you thrive in.
 Best of luck. :-)